AntonBergaker/BinaryBundle/README.md

 }
 ```
 Defining these methods as extension methods isn't necessary but it looks nice.

+# Attributes that can be used on fields
+There are some attributes that BinaryBundle will recognize and will generate different code for.
+## BundleIgnore
+Fields with the `BundleIgnore` attribute will be skipped entirely.
+## BundleLimit
+Collections with the `BundleLimit` attribute will be limited to the size defined in the first parameter.
+This can be useful to prevent huge allocations when receiving untrusted data.
+The second parameter is optional and decides the behavior on collections that exceed the size to either clamp the size down when sent, or throw an exception.
+Deserializing a size that is read as too big will always throw an exception as this would be invalid data.

 # Using your own Reader, Writer and Interface
 While the provided `BundleDefaultWriter` and `BundleDefaultReader` classes are fairly fast and flexible, they are not perfect for every project.
 For that reason you can specify custom Writer and Reader classes to use for the serialization methods.
 This is done by specifying the classes used by the serializable interface.